Kaden models

 Kaden Nachod (and the later name, KOVAP Náchod) is the somewhat anglicized name for the Kovodružstvo Náchod toy factory in the town of Nový Hrádek in the Czech Republic.
-The factory, however, started making toys about 1950 when the country was still communist united Czechoslovakia.
+The factory, however, started making toys around 1950 when the country was still communist united Czechoslovakia.

 History

-The state factory, started about 1950, was also called by the acronym KDN which led to the spelled out and somewhat more western name Kaden.
-The enterprise reportedly changed its name to Kovap Náchod in 1991, though the factory's products were most commonly referred to as by the Kaden name during the 1970s and 1980s.
+The state factory, started around 1950, was also called by the acronym KDN which led to the spelled out and somewhat more western name Kaden.
+The enterprise reportedly changed its name to Kovap Náchod in 1991, though the factory's products were most commonly referred to by the Kaden name during the 1970s and 1980s.
 Since about 2005, the company uses both names as different brands.